Frequently Asked Questions

 • Documentation

-What criteria or specific details will the College be looking for under each of these four focus areas?
+What criteria or specific details will the College be looking for under each of the four focus areas of the Pharmacy Professionals Review and the Pharmacy Review?

 For information on specific assessment criteria, please refer to the following review forms: